Helpful Tips for Establishing Effective Relationships with Trust Beneficiaries

-Fiduciaries should start creating goodwill and establishing a personal connection with their beneficiaries from the first phone call or meeting.
+Fiduciaries should take steps to establish a personal connection with their beneficiaries from the first phone call or meeting.
 Wall, who’s also a jazz musician, likes to inquire about their musical tastes or their current or former professions.
-“It makes you a person,” he says.
+“It makes you a real person,” he says.
 “You’re not a nebulous, unknown entity who’s all of a sudden in charge of their money.”

-Haley Greer, J.D., Director of Master Pooled Trust at The Arc of Texas, which advocates for more than 500,000 Texans with intellectual and developmental disabilities, uses the tried-and-true tactic of chatting about where they grew up in Texas and what they were involved in growing up.
+Greer will start by chatting about where they grew up and what activities they were involved in.
 “I mention that I was in Future Farmers of America.
 You have to feel a person out and learn what makes them tick,” she says.

-It’s not always clear to the beneficiary what their trustee can approve.
-Explaining the complexities of trustee duties can be especially relevant in cases where clients have been led to believe a large settlement can be spent on homes, cars, and vacations for the entire family.
+It’s not always clear to the beneficiary what their trustee can approve, so they may become frustrated when their requests are denied.
+Fiduciaries may need to explain the limits and rules of the trust and the importance of stretching resources to last the beneficiary’s lifetime.
+This explanation can be especially relevant in cases where clients have been led to believe a large settlement can be spent on homes, cars, and vacations for the entire family.

 “We’re left holding the bag, so we need to set clear expectations,” says Greer.
 “I have to say, ‘You can’t all go on a cruise.
 I’m not trying to be mean, but the rules don’t allow money to be spent this way.’
 You have to establish what the reality is, even when you’re delivering disappointing news.”
 Greer reminds them that her job is to protect the beneficiary, their public benefits, and the trust – and give them the best quality of life possible.

 Wall frequently finds himself explaining why regulations prevent him from approving a request.
 “Often a beneficiary has been waiting for a settlement for a few years.
-They already know that obtaining benefits can be challenging,” he says.
+They already know that obtaining benefits like Social Security or Medicaid can be challenging,” he says.
 “If you have to deny a request, you can say, ‘I’m sorry, I don’t like these rules either.
 But preserving your benefits is of utmost importance.’”